-April 1, 2022 – Effective today, George Sorich AIA, NCARB, LEED® AP is promoted to Vice President, Residential at NORR, a global architecture and engineering firm.
+April 1, 2022 – Effective today, George Sorich AIA, NCARB, LEED® AP is promoted to Vice President, Residential design at NORR, a global architecture and engineering firm.
 As previously announced, the promotion was a planned succession and leadership transition.

 “George is a strong leader with a proven residential architecture background.
 He brings a spectrum of ideas and experience from a 30-year career, progressing from project architect to project manager to Principal-in-Charge,” said Brian Gerstmar, President and Chief Executive Officer at NORR.
 “George has an innate ability to identify emerging housing trends and translates that knowledge to early-stage designs that enable clients, owners and investors to capitalize on ROI.”